Zoo of flows in a 3d gauged supergravity with periodic potential: Warming up: flows with horizons

 \subsubsection{Dynamical system in the cylinder}

-To study the flows, we apply the Poincar\'e transformation to map the dynamical system \eqref{3Dsyscos} into a unit cylinder as in \cite{Golubtsova:2024dad}.
+To study the flows, we apply the Poincaré transformation to map the dynamical system \eqref{3Dsyscos} into a unit cylinder as in \cite{Golubtsova:2024dad}.
 We keep the coordinate $\phi$ to be periodic, and the other two coordinates are transformed as

 such that the new coordinates $x$ and $y$ obey the constraint \be x^2 + y^2\leq 1. \ee In these coordinates, the system \eqref{3Dsyscos} takes the following form: